JessLovell/practice-problems/README.md

 :sunrise_over_mountains: | How can a given string be reversed using recursion?
 -- | How do you check if a string contains only digits?
 :sunrise_over_mountains: | How do you count a number of vowels and consonants in a given string?
--- | How do you count the occurrence of a given character in a string?
+:sunrise_over_mountains: | How do you count the occurrence of a given character in a string?
 -- | How do you find all permutations of a string?
 -- | How do you reverse words in a given sentence without using any library method?
 -- | How do you check if two strings are a rotation of each other?